SharanKumar04/My_First_Demo/README.md

 # My_First_Demo
-This is practice purpose !
+This is for practice purpose!